-This reveal is especially close to our hearts.
-With help from our Non-Slip Tiles, Detroit Prep students can now safely enjoy their brand new building as they set out to change the world.
+This project is especially close to our hearts.
+With help from our Non-Slip Tiles, Detroit Prep students can safely enjoy their brand new building as they set out to change the world.
 When Detroit Prep’s brand new building safely opened its doors this fall, students and staff were greeted with colorful tiles that work as hard as they do.
 We had the tremendous honor of helping Detroit Prep turn a 100-year-old building into a safe and beautiful place to learn through our Fireclay Gives initiative.

 Welcome to Detroit Prep!

 Established in 2016, Detroit Prep's mission is to, "provide a world-class, equitable education that will give all students a foundation of academic excellence and character development while fostering a love of learning and passion for exploring and fulfilling their extraordinary potential as learners, leaders, and world-changers."
 Which is a mission we can definitely get behind.

 "It was really important for every experience the children had in the school to be fun and colorful.
 The pattern of the 3rd floor bathroom was inspired by a tear sheet found with a beautiful antique green color palette which started the color scheme for the floors bathrooms.
 Once we played with the size of the traditional tile shapes by creating a larger tile pattern and a modern touch of color— it became something new and a piece of artwork bookending the hallway.
 Everything should be a conversation with design...and why can't a bathroom be?"

 -Erica Harrison, Firm Principal and founder of Hudson & Sterling.

 First, Meet Kyle Smitley, one of the founders of Detroit Prep!

 Tile Shown: 2x6 tiles in Sunflower

 Can you tell me a bit about yourself and your background?